redis/redis-doc/commands/eval.md

 against those scripts in a pipeline without the chance of an error being generated due to an unknown script (we'll see this problem in detail later).

-A common patter is to call `SCRIPT LOAD` to load all the scripts that will appear in a pipeline, then use `EVALSHA` directly inside the pipeline without any need to check for errors resulting from the script hash not being recognized.
+A common pattern is to call `SCRIPT LOAD` to load all the scripts that will appear in a pipeline, then use `EVALSHA` directly inside the pipeline without any need to check for errors resulting from the script hash not being recognized.